CONSTITUTION

 The Student Liaison will:

-2. assist the Chairperson(s) in their role as spokesperson for the Society within the UVIC Community and public at large.
+2. assist the Chairperson(s) in their role as spokesperson for the Society within the UVic Community and public at large.

 The secretary shall be responsible for: